This is how to do a cleanse from a functional medicine perspective. Sane. Grounded. Safe. Read the sister post to this, Detox Phases 1, 2, and 3.

 - Add anti-inflammatory fats: Omega-3 fats from clean seafood, plus olive and avocado oils.

 - Combine glutathione with Omega-3 fats!
 This is important.
 Omega-3 fats are anti-inflammatory only if they don’t oxidize (think spoil) first.
 To prevent this, take glutathione, your body’s master antioxidant, with your Omega-3s.
-Take a form that is well absorbed, like this liposomal glutathione.

 - Eat lots (7-10 servings) of organic fruits and vegetables per day for the nutrients and fiber.

 - Hydrate with decaffeinated fluids, aim for 60-70 oz per day, or 2 liters.

 - Add Phase 1 and 2 detox activators, such as selections from this post.
 The good news is that glutathione is key to activate phase 2.